How to move heavy furniture and appliances – tips and tricks

 If you’ve been wondering how to move furniture without damaging it – invest in sliders – these can be purchased in your local DIY or furniture shop.
 How do they work?
 They are to be popped under the legs of a heavy furnishings so you can slide them easily across the floor.
 This not only saves your floors from deep scratches but your furniture’s legs from wearing away from friction.

 If you’ve wondered about how to move furniture to a new house, count on Vanguard’s expert advice – we have a wealth of experience within the industry and have packed, removed and delivered countless items seamlessly from A to B. For more information, contact us today, we’re here to help.
-Our depots can be found in West London, Oxford Circus, Manchester, Soho, East London and Self Storage Bristol.
+Our branches can be found in West London, Oxford Circus, Manchester, Soho, East London and Self Storage Bristol.